Books and other materials

 Reference Help is available, of course.
 ASK THE LIBRARIAN — in person or by phone or email (see the “CONTACT US” page) — and we’ll do our best to locate the information and items you’re looking for.

-Programs for youth
+Programs for children and youth

 The Summer Reading Program runs for 6 weeks in the summer, from late May through June.
 On Wednesdays from 1-3 pm, the program offers Special Events – some indoor and some outdoor activities – to engage and entertain young people ages 3 through junior high which meet in the nearby Senior Center to accommodate the large number of participants.